-The JN-4 was used to train pilots, but each one needed to be test flown first.
-Curtiss had its own test pilots, and the Army Signal Corps also had a pilot test the planes before they were accepted by the U.S. Army.
+The Curtiss JN-4 was used to train pilots, but each one needed to be test flown first.
+Curtiss had its own test pilots, and the Army Signal Corps also had pilots test the planes before they were accepted by the U.S. Army.
 The test field was on the north side of Waukegan in today's Lyons Woods Forest Preserve on Sheridan Road.

-The runway on the test field was a farm field, rolled by rollers to smooth the ground as much as possible.
+The test field's runway was a farm field, rolled by rollers to smooth the ground as much as possible.
 The planes would fly to other airfields in Wisconsin, Chicago, and Rantoul.